openslate/tag-version/README.md

               specified
   --minor     bump the minor version and reset patch back to 0 --major     bump the major version and reset minor and patch back to 0

+$ tag-version write -h
+usage: tag-version write [-h] path

+positional arguments:
+  path        path to the file to write version in

+optional arguments:
+  -h, --help  show this help message and exit
 ```